 - Identify main client groups and audiences, determine the best way to communicate publicity information to them, and develop and implement a communication plan.

-PR Managers with little to no experience tend to make between $56890 and $76000 while the more experienced ones make over $147590 per year.
+PR Managers with little to no experience tend to make between $64250 and $84120 while the more experienced ones can earn over $158760 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A PR Manager is to move to a higher paying state like NY.
-Right now, the highest paying states for PR Managers are NY, DC, NJ, DE and RI.
+One of the easiest ways to increase your salary as a Public Relations and Fundraising Manager is to move to a higher paying state like DC.
+Right now, the highest paying states for PR Managers are DC, NY, VA, NJ and RI.

-3 other factors that can increase your salary as A PR Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Public Relations and Fundraising Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other PR Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other PR Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.

 Pros and Cons